Nilstrieb/badargs/README.md

+Node: badargs is not 1.0 yet, so it may change at any time.
+Use it with caution.

 # badargs

 A zero-dependency full type-safe argument parser.

-It's corect enough for what it does.
+It's correct enough for what it does.

 `badargs` handles non Utf8 input by just printing an error and exiting the program gracefully.